 Jane is a Chartered Accountant who trained with PricewaterhouseCoopers in their Bristol office before leaving in 2000 to join the group finance team at Future plc, a listed media company.
 At Future Jane worked on a number of transactions including a rights issue in 2001 before becoming Group Financial Controller.
 In 2006 she joined Eden Ventures, an early stage venture capital investor in software startups as Financial Controller.
 She spent much of her time providing support to the portfolio of Eden investments particularly around financial reporting, forecasting & fundraising and equity incentives as well as internal financial control for the Eden funds.
 Jane joined Longwall in November 2012 as CFO.

+Rebecca began venture investing in 2006 while at Oxford Capital, where she took responsibility for the Oxford Gateway Funds’ investments into healthcare and life science companies, and went on to become Director, Healthcare Ventures at Imperial Innovations (now Touchstone Innovations).
+Her earlier career was as a marketing consultant to pharmaceutical and life science technology companies.
 Rebecca has a PhD in Genetics from Nottingham University and an MBA from Oxford University.
-She began venture investing in 2006 while at Oxford Capital, where she took responsibility for the Oxford Gateway Funds’ investments into healthcare and life science companies, then went on to become Director, Healthcare Ventures at Imperial Innovations (now Touchstone Innovations).
-Rebecca’s earlier career was as a marketing consultant to pharmaceutical and life science technology companies.
 She joins Longwall Ventures after a couple of years sabbatical break spent exploring South America in a VW camper van and will predominantly focus on medical technology opportunities.